xgoku1/eso-chestfarmer-addon/README.md

 # eso-chestfarmer-addon
-Addon for Elder Scrolls Online; helps you farm overland chests for completion and profit.
+Addon for Elder Scrolls Online; helps you track farming overland chests for completion and profit.

 **Features**
 - - - -